 Q: What if I only have 2 months remaining on my lease?
 Can I avoid the Early Termination fees?

 A: Yes.
-If you have less than 3 months remaining on your lease, you’re probably better off finishing your lease or paying out your remaining rent in full rather than terminating early.
-When a tenant pays the final month of a lease term and also notifies us in writing they will be departing by a date sooner than the last day of the lease, we will market the property as available on the earlier date.
-You will still have to maintain utilities and yard care per your lease agreement through the final day of the lease, but if a new tenant is located and moves in prior to the end of your lease term, you’ll receive a rent rebate and will have successfully completed your lease term without having to pay a re-letting fee.
+If you have less than 3 months remaining on your lease, you will probably be better off finishing your lease or paying out your remaining rent in full rather than terminating early.
+When a tenant pays the final month of a lease term and provides written notification, they will depart by a date sooner than the last day of the lease; we will market the property as available on the earlier date.
+You will still have to maintain utilities and yard care per your lease agreement through the final day of your lease.
+Nevertheless, if a new tenant is located and moves in before the end of your lease term, you will receive a rent rebate and will have completed your lease term without having to pay a re-letting fee.

-If you have more than 3 months remaining on your lease term, you’re probably better off paying the re-letting fee though and letting us find a replacement tenant.
+If you have more than three months remaining on your lease term, you are most likely better off paying the re-letting fee and letting us find a replacement tenant.